algorithmica-org/algorithmica/content/english/hpc/data-structures/segment-trees.md

 ![](../img/segtree-succinct.png)

-*The Fenwick tree* (also called *binary indexed tree* — soon you'll understand why) is a type of a segment tree that uses this consideration and gets rid of all *right* children, essentially removing every second node in each layer and making the total node count the same as the underlying array.
+*The Fenwick tree* (also called *binary indexed tree* — soon you'll understand why) is a type of segment tree that uses this consideration and gets rid of all *right* children, essentially removing every second node in each layer and making the total node count the same as the underlying array.

 ```c++
 int t[N + 1]; // +1 because we use use one-based indexing
 ```

-To store these segment sums compactly, Fenwick tree ditches the Eytzinger layout: instead, in place of every element $k$ that would be leaf in the last layer of a segment tree, it stores the sum of its first non-removed ancestor.
+To store these segment sums compactly, the Fenwick tree ditches the Eytzinger layout: instead, in place of every element $k$ that would be a leaf in the last layer of a segment tree, it stores the sum of its first non-removed ancestor.
 For example:

 - the element $7$ would hold the sum on the $[0, 7]$ range ($282$),
 - the element $9$ would hold the sum on the $[8, 9]$ range ($-86$),